facelessuser/coloraide/docs/src/markdown/temperature.md

 ## Algorithms

 There are quite a few approaches to calculating to and from CCT, each with their strengths and weaknesses.
-ColorAide currently only supports a few approaches.
+ColorAide currently only supports a few approaches which are implemented as plugins.

 Algorithm       | Key              | Description
 --------------- | ---------------- | -----------